Will you help us fight to

 Because of these policies, schools have been closed, students’ learning has suffered, teachers have been devalued.

-Our policy priorities for
+Policy priorities for 2022

 * Rethinking accountability, assessment, and teacher evaluation

 * Equal access and desegregation

 * Quality neighborhood schools